W09-A2/samplerepo-workflow-practice/members/tanWeiHao.md

 ## Accomplishments

-* Made it to Year 2 NUS without dying
+* Made it to Year 2 NUS without ever dying

 ## Hobbies